 - eCommerce: Pre-made blocks pull product listings from your web store into emails.

 - Web Tracking: Syncing your website means you can track subscriber journeys in depth.
 This includes seeing how many sales come from your campaigns.

 The first thing is connecting your website.
 What’s this all about?
-Moosend can track activity on your website.
-You can track a customer’s journey across your site, conversions, sales.
+Moosend can track the activity on your website.
+You can track a customer’s journey across your site, conversions, and sales.
 You can work out how much money you earn from your email marketing campaigns.